JJRC H36 Review

-The JJRC H36 may have been out for over 12 months now but it seems to have taken us forever to get our hands on it.
-Retailing at just £16-£20 (depending on exact variant) this mini drone was well worth the wait and certainly offers immense value for money.
+The JJRC H36 may have been out for some time now but it seems to have taken us forever to get our hands on it.
+With its very low price point this mini drone was well worth the wait and certainly offers immense value for money.
 Although it doesn’t quite fit the Tiny Whoop mould in that it does not have an FPV camera it certainly has the potential for modding and it seems that many people have already attempted this – just head to YouTube and search fro JJRC H36 Tiny Whoop Modification.

-For the purposes of this review we are going to stay away from the temptation of talking too much about the mod potential of this mini drone and instead we are going to view it for what it actually is – and that is a pretty decent budget drone that could be just perfect for kids and at less than £20 it could make the ideal Christmas gift.
+For the purposes of this review we are going to stay away from the temptation of talking too much about the mod potential of this mini drone and instead we are going to view it for what it actually is – and that is a pretty decent budget drone that could be just perfect for kids and it could make the ideal Christmas gift.

 JJRC H36 Specs

 Lets be honest here, you are not going to get anything close to a mid to premium range drone in terms of specs here – and nor should you expect to.
 But what you do get will probably surprise you.
 When it comes to flying this bad boy there is much to like – and we will get on to that shortly – but for now, lets see what’s under the hood (so to speak).

 The H36 drone comes with a small but perfectly formed remote controller and features 2 speed modes – high an low.
 The 2.4G controls the four axis drone well and in our testing was very responsive.

 The drone is capable of doing 360 degree rolls and has some great 3D rolling effects to practice.
 The JJRC H36 is a quadcopter with four thick propellers and is tiny at under 4 inches in diameter.
 In the box you get the quadcopter, transmitter, charging cable (USB), battery, propellers and the manual.